 Under FiT, exporters received both an export tariff (for energy supplied to the grid) and a generation tariff (for all generated energy regardless of use).
 However, SEG only offers an export tariff.

-Another important difference is that whereas FiT guaranteed exporters a fixed price determined by Government, energy suppliers will now be free to set the price they offer to exporters (although it must be more than 0 pence).
+Another important difference is that whereas FiT guaranteed exporters a fixed price determined by Government, energy suppliers are now free to set the price they offer to exporters (although it must be more than 0 pence).

 SEG – the basics:

-- Qualifying energy suppliers with more than 150,000 domestic customers will be legally required to offer at least one tariff to any eligible exporter.
+- Qualifying energy suppliers with more than 150,000 domestic customers are legally required to offer at least one tariff to any eligible exporter.

 - Smaller energy suppliers have the option of supporting SEG but are not legally required to do so.